Old Fashioned Gooseberry Pie

 2 sticks, (16 Tablespoons) very cold butter, cut into cubes.

 Approx 4 Tablespoons of ice-cold milk (plus 4 more, if needed.)

 One egg beat together with 1 tablespoon milk for glazing top crust.

 Preheat oven to 375 degrees.

-Once dough has chilled, remove from refrigerator and roll out one disk on a lightly floured surface until large enough to cover bottom and sides of pie dish, with 3/4 inch overhang.
+Once the dough has chilled, remove from refrigerator and roll out one disk on a lightly floured surface until large enough to cover bottom and sides of the pie dish, with 3/4 inch overhang.
 Crimp edges decoratively, and set pie weights on top of bottom crust.
 Bake for 10 minutes or until golden.
 Do not let edges of crust burn.
 Cover with aluminum foil or pie guard if necessary.

 Allow pie to cool completely before serving.
 Serves 8.